-- Be at risk of not meeting their targets - Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - Currently have barriers to their learning e.g. - Their current behaviour is disruptive - There are attendance/lateness issues - Concerns over their attainment compared to peers
+- Be at risk of not meeting their targets - Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - Currently have barriers to their learning e.g. - > Their current behaviour is disruptive - There are attendance/lateness issues - > Concerns over their attainment compared to peers - > The family is currently experiencing challenges - They have EAL (English as an Additional Language) which is a barrier to learning.

-- The family is currently experiencing challenges - They have EAL (English as an Additional Language) which is a barrier to learning.
+Pupils at this level of need DO NOT form part of the School's SEND register and, in line with the Code of Practice, the School ensures that everything is done at an early a stage as possible to avoid the need for SEND Support.
+Teachers who are concerned about a child who is not making expected progress should complete pupil referral cycle to see if we can catch these children up.

-Pupils at this level of need DO NOT form part of the School's Graduated Response to Individual Needs (GRIN) and, in line with the Code of Practice, the School ensures that everything is done at an early a stage as possible to avoid the need for SEND Support.
 However, if after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEND support.